Brightscout/mattermost-test-management/data/test-cases/plugins/zoom/general/Ephemeral_post_for_PM_disabled.md

 3. Create a new meeting in the desired channel or DM/GM by running the slash command `/zoom start <meeting topic>` on MM.
 4. Select `Personal Meeting ID` option in the slack attachment in the desired channel or DM/GM or DM/GM on MM.

+**Expected**

+The user should not receive any ephemeral message and the slack attachment to join the new meeting should get generated in the desired channel or DM/GM on MM.

 **Step 4**

 1. Go to your Zoom settings and disable `Personal Meeting ID` on Zoom.